mowbraysuburbs/Employee-Leave-Period-Opt/README.md

 - Longer year period to identify any patterns

 ## BUGS & REQUIRED FIXES
 - interactive catplot heatmaps not showing.
-File needs to be downloaded first and run thru notebook (e.g. Google Collab)
+File needs to be downloaded first and run thru notebook (e.g. Google Colab)
 - Fix general spelling
 - Colour gradient of heatmaps can be confusion at times